nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

 Return Value

-* 1: transation in progress
+* 1: transaction in progress
 * 0: no transaction in progress

 Description